Townshend Acts: Reaction

 The most influential colonial response to the Townshend Acts was a series of twelve essays by John Dickinson entitled "Letters from a Farmer in Pennsylvania", which began appearing in December 1767.
+Ironically, Dickinson had little to do with farming by 1767, as he worked as a lawyer, having studied at the Inns of Court.

 Eloquently articulating ideas already widely accepted in the colonies, Dickinson argued that there was no difference between "internal" and "external" taxes, and that any taxes imposed on the colonies by Parliament for the sake of raising a revenue were unconstitutional.
 Dickinson warned colonists not to concede to the taxes just because the rates were low since this would set a dangerous precedent.

 Dickinson sent a copy of his "Letters" to James Otis of Massachusetts, informing Otis that "whenever the Cause of American Freedom is to be vindicated, I look towards the Province of Massachusetts Bay".
 (Note: Dickinson's letter to Otis was dated 5 December 1767.)
 The Massachusetts House of Representatives began a campaign against the Townshend Acts by first sending a petition to King George asking for the repeal of the Revenue Act, and then sending a letter to the other colonial assemblies, asking them to join the resistance movement.
 Upon receipt of the Massachusetts Circular Letter, other colonies also sent petitions to the king.
 Virginia and Pennsylvania also sent petitions to Parliament, but the other colonies did not, believing that it might have been interpreted as an admission of Parliament's sovereignty over them.
 Parliament refused to consider the petitions of Virginia and Pennsylvania.

 In Great Britain, Lord Hillsborough, who had recently been appointed to the newly created office of Colonial Secretary, was alarmed by the actions of the Massachusetts House.
 In April 1768 he sent a letter to the colonial governors in America, instructing them to dissolve the colonial assemblies if they responded to the Massachusetts Circular Letter.
 He also sent a letter to Massachusetts Governor Francis Bernard, instructing him to have the Massachusetts House rescind the Circular Letter.
 By a vote of 92 to 17, the House refused to comply, and Bernard promptly dissolved the legislature.

 When news of the outrage among the colonists finally reached Franklin in London he wrote a number of essays in 1768 calling for "civility and good manners", even though he did not approve of the measures.
 In 1770, Franklin continued writing essays against the Townshend Acts and Lord Hillsborough and wrote eleven attacking the Acts that appeared in the Public Advertiser, a London daily newspaper.
 The essays were published between January 8 and February 19, 1770, and can be found in The Papers of Benjamin Franklin.